 So, is the Golden Child Destined to become a Narcissist?

-There is no simple answer to this question.
-Some Golden Children do become narcissists, while others do not.
-It depends on a number of factors, including how severely narcissistic the parent was, and whether the Golden Child received any emotional support from other family members or friends.
+Thus the answer is that – it depends on a number of factors, including how severely narcissistic the parent was, and whether the Golden Child received any emotional support from other family members or friends.

 The Golden Child is often unaware of the fact that their parent is damaging them psychologically.

 While it is not guaranteed that the Golden Child will become a narcissist, there is indeed an above-average risk that they will develop narcissistic traits or even full-blown Narcissistic Personality Disorder.

 This could become the source of a narcissistic injury , which could trigger the development of Narcissistic Personality Disorder.

 If you were the Golden Child in a narcissistic family, know that it is not pre-ordained that you will follow in your narcissist parent’s footsteps.

 Seek professional help to help you develop a strong sense of self and learn how to set boundaries with others.
 With the right support, you can overcome the damage caused by growing up in a narcissistic family and build a healthy, happy life for yourself.